-Your course materials contains a study guide and reading file.
+Your course materials contain a study guide.
+Your reading file will be available via a digital reading room.
 All other materials are available online.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.

 Full information for the Challenge for Credit can be found in the Undergraduate Calendar.